 - 1) Gas Samples - a) Ground ship samples within 7 days to gas analysis laboratory.
 Changes in temperature and elevation can alter the gas pressure in the gas vials.
-Samples should be shipped in a watertight container and placed in a cooler with icepacks. - 2) Conservative Tracer Samples - a) Ship, within 7 days, the injectate sample and the 20 plateau conservative tracer sample bottles for (Cl-) analysis.
-Cl- samples can be shipped at ambient temperature. - i) Fill out the Analysis Service Request (ASR) forms for the lab (Appendix B).
-Each Cl sample requires its own form.
-You will have a total of 21 forms, including the injectate sample, sample ID 0.
+Samples should be shipped in water, in a watertight container and placed in a cooler with icepacks. - 2) Conservative Tracer Samples - a) Ship, within 7 days, the injectate sample and the 20 plateau conservative tracer sample bottles for (Cl-) analysis.
+Cl- samples can be shipped at ambient temperature. - i) Fill out the AOS Sample Shipping Inventory found on the CLA SharePoint page. - (1) Make sure to note what the expected concentration of the injectate is in the "comments to lab" section for the appropriate sampleID; they will need to dilute the sample before analysis.
+The expected concentration can be taken from the injection spreadsheet used to calculate the concentration and injection rate of the conservative tracer (Figure 2).